 What the CDC says about coronavirus

-The Center for Disease Control has a handy guide on the safest way to complete many activities, including going to the library, getting groceries, and checking the mail.
+If you are not fully vaccinated, or if you still want the most information to make a decision, the CDC also has a handy guide on the safest way to complete many activities, including going to the library, getting groceries, and checking the mail.
 There is no specific guideline for movie theaters.
 But in general, when it comes to group activities, the CDC asks you to consider the following risks:

 - Is COVID-19 spreading in your area?

-- Will you come into contact with a sick individual or someone without a mask (who may be an asymptomatic carrier)?
+- Will you come into contact with a sick individual or someone without a mask, who may be an asymptomatic carrier?

 - Do you have increased risk of complications with COVID-19?